simonpcouch/conf-25/README.md

 Various nods:

-* The example underlying this talk is Sam Parmar's awesome [https://github.com/parmsam/posit-conf-2025-chat](posit::conf(2025) agenda chat app).
+* The example underlying this talk is Sam Parmar's awesome [posit::conf(2025) agenda chat app](https://github.com/parmsam/posit-conf-2025-chat).
 * Thanks to Kristin Bott for her input on earlier versions of this talk.
 * The points on the link between success in SWE and pace of iteration draw from Hamel Husain's blog post [Your AI Product Needs Evals](https://hamel.dev/blog/posts/evals/).
 * The variants of the teddy bear in the stacks hex were generated with Gemini 2.5 Flash Image.